mui/material-ui/docs/pages/blog/2021-q2-update.md

 - ♨️ Fix the friction the community has during the upgrade to v5.
   We want to make the upgrade feel painless.
 - ⚛️ Support [React 18](https://reactjs.org/blog/2021/06/08/the-plan-for-react-18.html).
 [Sebastian](https://github.com/eps1lon) is part of the React [Working Group](https://github.com/reactwg/react-18/discussions), focusing on making us ready ahead of time.
-  We want our most demanding users to feel empowered by Material-UI, not slowed down by a third-party.
+  We want our most demanding users to feel empowered by MUI, not slowed down by a third-party.
 - 🦴 Migrate more components to `@mui/core`.
 [Michał](https://github.com/michaldudak) has recently added support for the [Switch](https://material-ui.com/components/switches/#unstyled-switches).
   You can follow our progress in the [umbrella issue](https://github.com/mui-org/material-ui/issues/27170).
 - 🌈 Do a proof of concept on supporting a second design system.